Invasive species

 An invasive species is an introduced species that harms its new environment.
 Invasive species adversely affect habitats and bioregions, causing ecological, environmental, and/or economic damage.
 Since the 20th century, invasive species have become serious economic, social, and environmental threats worldwide.

 Invasion of long-established ecosystems by organisms is a natural phenomenon, but human-facilitated introductions have greatly increased the rate, scale, and geographic range of invasion.
 For millennia, humans have served as both accidental and deliberate dispersal agents, beginning with their earliest migrations, accelerating in the Age of Discovery, and accelerating again with the spread of international trade.

-Notable invasive plant species include the kudzu vine, giant hogweed (Heracleum mantegazzianum), Japanese knotweed (Reynoutria japonica), and yellow starthistle (Centaurea solstitialis).
-Notable invasive animals include European rabbits (Oryctolagus cuniculus), domestic cats (Felis catus), and carp (family Cyprinidae).
+Notable plant species that are invasive in many parts of the world include the kudzu vine (Pueraria), water hyacinth (Pontederia crassipes), common ragweed (Ambrosia artemisiifolia), and yellow starthistle (Centaurea solstitialis).
+Notable animal species that are invasive include European rabbits (Oryctolagus cuniculus), domestic cats (Felis catus), and red swamp crayfish (Procambarus clarkii).

 Terminology

-Invasive species are the subset of established non-native alien or naturalized species that are a threat to native species and biodiversity.
+Invasive species are the subset of established non-native species that pose a threat to native species and biodiversity.
 The term "invasive" is poorly defined and often very subjective.
 Invasive species may be plants, animals, fungi, and microbes; some include native species that have invaded human habitats such as farms and landscapes.
 Some broaden the term to include indigenous or "native" species that have colonized natural areas.
 Some sources name Homo sapiens as an invasive species, but broad appreciation of human learning capacity and their behavioral potential and plasticity may argue against any such fixed categorization.

 The definition of "native" can also be controversial.
 For example, the ancestors of modern horses (Equus ferus) evolved in North America and radiated to Eurasia before becoming extinct in North America.
-Upon being introduced to North America in 1493 by Spanish conquistadors, it is debatable whether the feral horses were native or exotic to the continent of their evolutionary ancestors.
+Their reintroduction to North America, by Spanish conquistadors, led to a 1943 debate over whether the feral horses were native or exotic to the continent of their evolutionary ancestors.

 While invasive species can be studied within many subfields of biology, most research on invasive organisms has been in ecology and biogeography.
 Much of the work has been influenced by Charles Elton's 1958 book The Ecology of Invasion by Animals and Plants which creates a generalized picture of biological invasions.
 Studies remained sparse until the 1990s.
 This research, largely field observational studies, has disproportionately been concerned with terrestrial plants.
 The rapid growth of the field has driven a need to standardize the language used to describe invasive species and events.
 Despite this, little standard terminology exists.
 The field lacks any official designation but is commonly referred to as "invasion ecology" or more generally "invasion biology".
 This lack of standard terminology has arisen due to the interdisciplinary nature of the field, which borrows terms from disciplines such as agriculture, zoology, and pathology, as well as due to studies being performed in isolation.